Scientific-Computing-Lab/gpuFLOPBench/README.md

 # Solo (no Docker) Instructions

 Below is a list of instructions for reproducing what is done in the above Docker container, but instead on your own system.
+This is primarily for those that don't want any overhead in GPU profiling through a Docker container (i.e: more accurate profiling results).
 This path is laden with more unexpected complications and potentially more debugging effort, so continue at your own risk.
 A lot of the CUDA codes we built had their compilation instructions tailored to our particular system, so you may end up having to do more work to get all the codes built and running if you decide to change compiler, compiler versions, or CUDA versions.
 In future work we would like to make this process of building the codes agnostic to the system, but for now this is what we have working.